eltonjrv/myself/README.md

 --> Ad-hoc reviewer of the following journals: BMC Research Notes; BMC Bioinformatics; Vaccine; Journal of Biomedical Informatics; Infection, Genetics and Evolution.

---> Unix/Shell proficient and basic programmer on both PERL and R languages.
+--> Unix/Shell proficient and bioinformatics analyst programming on both PERL and R languages.

 Please see my CV (attached to this branch) for more details.